Red Ninja: End of Honour

 Last Updated: 07-27-2010

 I enjoy the game very much.
-I like Kurenai a lot, in fact I started to feel like cosplaying as her right when a friend of mine showed me the game.
-Kurenai has awesome skills and looks, and somehow I even look like her a little...
-And c'mon, who would not want to be a ninja.
-XD
+I like Kurenai a lot, in fact I toyed with the idea of cosplaying as her right when a friend of mine showed me the game lol.

 I finished this costume in about a week or two.
 It's the in-game version of the character.
 I worked on it in the same time with Hime and Masane.
 Painting the designs on the yukata was what took most of the time.
 This is a bit of a rushed costume, but I like how it turned out.

 I used old sandals and modified them to look like Kurenai's.
 I had planned to buy traditional zouri sandals but they were a little expensive and I didn't have enough time to order them online.
 I painted the sandals I got and covered the bottom with black fabric to hide the blue flowers.
 XD Then I attached some glue-covered yarn on them to complete the look and tied to cute ribbons.

 The tabi socks are also store-bought socks that I modified...
 I was going to make traditional tabi socks but again, didn't have the time for it.
 I cut and sewed them a little to make the separated toe, and sewed strips of black fabric to the top.
 I can only say that I never thought modifying socks this way would be so difficult.
 XD They refused all the time, for instance the seam came off over and over till I realised to glue around the part I had to sew.
 Fortunately they came out alright.